 How does immigration affect adherence to our country’s traditional values?
 One view is that growing diversity of ethnicity, cultures, and religions inevitably brings a dilution of such values.
 The composition of immigration may also matter.
 In the early 1900s, more than 90% of immigrants came from Europe, whereas now only about 10% do.
 However, the evidence suggests that this worry may be misplaced.
 Today’s immigrants, on average, are more likely to be employed, less likely to divorce, and attend church more frequently than native-born Americans.9

-A related concern is about immigration’s impact on community.
+A related concern is about immigration’s impact on community and inclusion.
 A century ago each immigrant group was so small (Polish Jews, Italian Catholics, etc.) that it had little hope of preserving its culture for more than a generation or two.
 And a fluid economy provided lots of opportunity for upward mobility.
-Immigrants therefore tended to assimilate by the second or third generation — speaking English, marrying outside the group, integrating into schools, employment, occupation, and residential location.
+Immigrants therefore tended to assimilate by the second or third generation — speaking English, marrying outside the group, integrating into schools, employment, occupation, and residential location, and holding similar beliefs about key social and political issues.
 They became part of the broader American community rather than maintaining separate communities of their own.

-The chief worry is about Mexicans and other Latinos, who account for a large share of the past generation’s immigrants.
-The size and persistence of the influx of Latino migrants exceeds that of previous immigrant groups, and economic circumstances faced by people with limited skills may be more challenging today than in the past.10 As it turns out, however, the data indicate that the children of new immigrants, including Latinos, are assimilating just as rapidly and effectively as their predecessors.11
+The chief worry with respect to community and inclusion is about Mexicans and other Latinos, who account for a large share of the past generation’s immigrants.
+The size and persistence of the influx of Latino migrants exceeds that of previous immigrant groups, economic circumstances faced by people with limited skills may be more challenging today than in the past, and access to non-English entertainment and other media has increased significantly.10 As it turns out, however, the data indicate that the children of new immigrants, including Latinos, are assimilating just as rapidly and effectively as their predecessors.11

 At the same time, we could be doing better at facilitating integration.
 The Migrant Integration Policy Index (MIPEX) regularly assesses policies and immigrants’ outcomes in the world’s rich nations.12 As figure 4 shows, America’s policies are only moderately effective relative to those of the best performers.